ustream/api-docs/_posts/android/0.7.0/README.md

 #### Interactive callbacks

-There are certain callbacks in `PlayerListener` that indicate a disconnect from Ustream's servers.
+There are certain callbacks in `PlayerListener` that indicate a disconnect from IBM Video Streaming's servers.
 These callback methods represent the reason for the disconnect.
 Some of these errors can be resolved by you or the user of your application.

 These callbacks are found in `tv.ustream.player.api.ErrorListener`: